 During the summer of 2015, Tom worked for the British Youth Film Academy (BYFA) as Head of Music during a residential summer camp based in Leyland, whilst also writing the music for a feature film, Hamlin which was shot during the summer camp.
 Find out more about the project below.

-If you would like to work with Tom on a composition project, you can contact him on email@example.com.
+If you would like to commission Tom for a composition project, you can contact him on firstname.lastname@example.org.

 Tom is also an established freelance music journalist based in Brighton.
 After writing for several online and in-print publications, Tom started his own blog Whattomwrites where he writes monthly Brighton gig guides, gig previews, live and album reviews, interviews and other music features.
 Tom has had his writing published in a number of publications including BN1 Magazine, Welovebrighton, Afterdark.co, Brogue Magazine plus more… Tom is a big supporter of unsigned and upcoming artists, endorsing a number of local artists in the early stages of their careers.